emwap/signature-paper/talk.md

 # Motivation

-- __Export__ Feldspar functions to a C99 environment
+- _Export_ Feldspar functions to a C99 environment
-- Name arguments for readability
+- Name arguments for readability and debugging
 - Control data representation from a performance perspective

 # Contributions